wagnerism/ender5plus-klipper-mercuryone/README.md

 ## Dual Z
 The MKS Robin Nano v3 has a stepper driver for the "hotend 1" extruder that is being used for stepper_z1.<br>
-The connections to stepper_z and stepper_z1 matter for Z_TILT_ADJUST.
-With origin at the front-left corner:
+The connections to stepper_z and stepper_z1 matter for Z_TILT_ADJUST.  <br>With origin at the front-left corner:
 * Connect the first/original stepper_z driver to the left-hand stepper motor.
 * Connect the second/hotend1 stepper_z1 driver to the right-hand stepper motor.